Abrahamogbedobor/azure-DNS/README.md

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Active Directory running in Azure on a Virtual Machine
+- Active Directory running in Azure on a Virtual Machine (DC_1)
-- Various Command-Line Tools
-- Various Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP)
-- Wireshark (Protocol Analyzer)
+- A client machine running in Azure on a virtual machine (Client_1) and joined to the domain

 <h2>Operating Systems Used</h2>